 The world around me was growing up too, always more and less than I thought it could be: satisfying, exciting, disorienting, and disappointing.

 Martin Luther said, “even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.”

-Maybe I know more than I knew then, but I definitely know less some days than ever.
-And who knows where I will be tomorrow, what kind of hybrid with the world, with my emotions, with my spiritual wonderings and creative findings and plain old seeking of more and right and better and hopeful.
+Maybe I know more now than I knew then, but I definitely know less some days than ever.
+And who knows where I will be tomorrow, what kind of hybrid with the world, with my emotions, with my spiritual misunderstandings and creative findings and plain old seeking of more and right and better and hopeful.

 I will keep becoming.
 I will still plant my apple tree.
 I will wait to see.
 I will look towards the rain and know I am still being planted.